cardiffnlp/xlm-t/README.md

-This repository contains data, code and pre-trained multilingual language models for Twitter.
+This is the **XLM-T** repository, wich data, code and pre-trained multilingual language models for Twitter.

-# XLM-R-Twitter
+# XLM-T - A Multilingual Language Model Toolkit for Twitter

-As explained in the reference paper, we make use of XLM-R-base () and continue pre-training on a large corpus of Twitter in multiple languages.
-This masked language model (XLM-R-Twitter) can be downloaded from 🤗HuggingFace [here](XXX).
+As explained in the reference paper, we make start from [XLM-Roberta base](https://huggingface.co/transformers/model_doc/xlmroberta.html) and continue pre-training on a large corpus of Twitter in multiple languages.
+This masked language model, which we have named `twitter-xlm-roberta-base` in the 🤗Huggingface hub, can be downloaded from [here](https://huggingface.co/cardiffnlp/twitter-xlm-roberta-base).

-**Extra**: A similar language model but based on RoBERTa and English-language Twitter data is available [here](https://huggingface.co/cardiffnlp/twitter-roberta-base).
+**Note**: This Twitter-specific pretrained LM was pretrained following a similar strategy to its English-only counterpart, which was introduced as part of the [TweetEval](https://github.com/cardiffnlp/tweeteval) framework, and available [here](https://huggingface.co/cardiffnlp/twitter-roberta-base).

-We also provide task-specific models:
+We also provide task-specific models based on the [Adapter](https://adapterhub.ml/) technique, fine-tuned for **cross-lingual sentiment analysis** (See #3):

-TOCOMPLETE XXX

-## Code
+# 2 - Software

-We include code with various functionalities around our released language models.
-TODO: Add code or links to code for finetuning, analysis, embeddings, etc.
+We include code with various functionalities to complement this release.
+Minimal start examples for feature extraction and adapter-based inference are available in this [notebook](https://github.com/cardiffnlp/xlingual-lms-twitter/blob/main/notebooks/twitter-xlm-roberta-base.ipynb).

-# Cross-lingual Sentiment Analysis: The Benchmark
+# 3 - Cross-lingual Sentiment Analysis: The Benchmark

-As part of our framework, we release a unified benchmark for cross-lingual sentiment analysis for XXX different languages.
+As part of our framework, we also release a unified benchmark for cross-lingual sentiment analysis for eight different languages.
 All datasets are framed as tweet classification with three labels (positive, negative and neutral).
-The languages available are XXX (TODO: Add languages/citations).
-The format for each dataset follows that of [TweetEval](https://github.com/cardiffnlp/tweeteval) with one line per tweet and label.
+The languages available we include are: Arabic, English, French, German, Hindi, Italian, Portuguese and Spanish.
+The format for each dataset follows that of *TweetEval* with one line per tweet and label per line.

 # Reference paper